mefranklin6/Extron-Frontend-API/README.md

 1. As normal, place your `.gdl` file in `layout` then setup your room configuration JSON file, but make note of the `Device Alias`'s you assign to processors and UI Devices (touch panels).

 2. Write the `config.json` file from this project to the root of your processor.
-This file contains the address for your backend server and NTP server coniguration.
+This file contains the address for your backend server and NTP server configuration.

-3. Instantiate your hardware into the existing lists using the Device Aliases from step 1 into the `src/hardware/hardware.py` file.
+3. Instantiate your hardware into the existing lists using Device Aliases from step 1 into the `src/hardware/hardware.py` file.
 Example

 ```Python